aws/eks-anywhere-build-tooling/docs/development/add-new-project.md

 ## Upstream projects tracker

-This repository has a [script](../../build/lib/generate_projects_list.sh) that generates a [list](../../UPSTREAM_PROJECTS.yaml) of the Github projects that are being built from this repository.
-When adding a new project, the `generate` target is to be used to re-generate this list and check in the updated file.
-This file must only be generated through the script and not edited by hand.
+This repository has a [script](../../build/lib/generate_projects_list.sh) that generates a [list](../../UPSTREAM_PROJECTS.yaml) of the Github projects that are being built from this repository, along with the tag or commit built.
+When adding a new project or bumping up the tag for a project, the `generate` target is to be used to re-generate this list and check in the updated file.
+This file must only be modified through the script and not edited by hand.